prathamranjansingh/Fundamentals-backend/Golang/Readme.md

 Go stands out as a compiled language, offering the performance benefits of direct machine code execution while maintaining simplicity in its syntax and design.

+## Distributing Code: Interpreted vs. Compiled

+When distributing code, the process differs between interpreted and compiled languages:

+- **Interpreted Code**: For interpreted languages like Python, you typically distribute the source code (e.g., `.py` files).
+The end user needs to have the interpreter (e.g., Python runtime) installed on their system to execute the code.
+    **Example**:
+    If you write a Python script `example.py`, you can share the file directly.
+The user runs it using the Python interpreter:
+    ```bash
+    python example.py
+    ```

+- **Compiled Code**: For compiled languages like Go, you distribute the compiled binary (e.g., `.exe` on Windows or an executable file on Linux/Mac).
+The end user does not need the source code or a separate runtime to execute the program.
+    **Example**:
+    If you write a Go program `main.go`, you compile it into a binary:
+    ```bash
+    go build main.go
+    ```
+    This generates an executable file (e.g., `main.exe` on Windows).
+You can share this binary, and the user can run it directly:
+    ```bash
+    ./main
+    ```

+This distinction makes compiled languages like Go more suitable for distributing standalone applications, as users do not need additional tools or dependencies to run the program.

 ## Architecture of Go

 The architecture of Go is designed to support modern software development needs: